Our Lady of Peace Shrine: History

-After years of prayers and searching for a sculptor, in 1980 Fr.
+In 1976, Fr.
 Sweeny contracted Charles Parks to construct the 32-foot steel Madonna.
-The statue was completed in 1982, on display in multiple cities for several months, and arrived by flatbed truck at Our Lady of Peace in 1983.
-On October 7, 1983, the Feast of the Holy Rosary, Bishop Pierre DuMaine of the Diocese of San Jose (established in 1981) dedicated the statue and Shrine to the Immaculate Heart of Mary.
+He was introduced to Parks via a friend who saw his work at an exhibit in San Francisco.
 Fr.
+Sweeny had envisioned a 90-foot statue before paring it down to its final height.
+The statue required over 12 thousand hours of work and 50 thousand weldings, while Parks had to demolish part of his Wilmington, Delaware, studio to make room for sculpting.
+Bruce Industrial Co. assisted in building the statue.
+It was cast from stainless steel, the Madonna's robe being strips cut in a manner that made it look like it was moving.

+Upon completion in 1982, it was erected at the Roman Catholic Archdiocese of Philadelphia's Cathedral Basilica of Saints Peter and Paul for the winter.
+Once the weather cleared, it traveled across the country and displayed in multiple cities for several months before arriving by flatbed truck at Our Lady of Peace in 1983; due to the statue's size, including its 15-foot wingspan, the Diocese proposed transporting it by military plane before deciding on an 80-foot truck that carried it on double lanes and needed a formal escort.
+On October 7, 1983, the Feast of the Holy Rosary, Bishop Pierre DuMaine of the Diocese of San Jose dedicated the statue and Shrine to the Immaculate Heart of Mary.
+Fr.
 Patrick Peyton of the Rosary Crusade was present for the dedication.

 In 1996, a Family Learning Center was built to accommodate the increasing attendance and request for faith-based activities, yet space continues to be a constraint to the present day.

 In 2002, Pope John Paul II thanked Fr.
 Sweeny for his leadership and recognized him as a Prelate of Honor, addressing him as Monsignor Sweeny.
 Later that year, Bishop McGrath asked Monsignor Sweeny to retire (due to health concerns) and invited the priests of the Institute of the Incarnate Word (IVE) to assume pastoral leadership at Our Lady of Peace.
 They continue to staff a flourishing church and shrine today, supported by the Servants of the Lord and the Virgin of Matara (SSVM or “Servidoras”), the feminine branch of the IVE.

-On Divine Mercy Sunday, April 27, 2014, Bishop McGrath dedicated a bronze statue to the canonized John Paul II, directly across from the statue of Mary.
+On Divine Mercy Sunday, April 27, 2014, Bishop McGrath dedicated a seven-foot bronze statue to the canonized John Paul II, directly across from the statue of Mary.